Murtaza55/prog-da-ca-two-project/README.md

 - Created a dictionary mapping column names to row values.
 - Finally, appending all the data to the list.
 - Lastly, saving the scraped data to the csv file using csv module and csv.DictWriter class from python3.

+## Data Cleaning

+- Starting to Work on cleaning the Cricket Data.